-Environmental justice has particular implications for municipal service reviews, as the nine determinations relate to the provision of services to whole communities including those that may have been historically underserved and/or environmentally overburdened.
+Environmental justice has particular implications for municipal service reviews, as the nine determinations relate to the provision of services to whole communities including these there have been bistories.

+including those that may have been historically underserved and/or environmentally overburdened.